KurtWagner/checkee/README.md

 ### Authentication

-We only support username/password at this point.
+We only support usernames and passwords.
 This should be the user you want to be making the comments on the pull requests.
-It should have read and write access to the pull request.
+It should have read and write access to the pull request and repository.
+If the user has two-factor authentication enabled, you will need to use an [app password](https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html)<sup>[1](https://blog.bitbucket.org/2016/06/06/app-passwords-bitbucket-cloud/)</sup>.

+*To control accessibility and limit scope while not exposing the accounts password you may consider using an app password regardless of 2-factor authentication.*

 #### Username/Password